laravel/docs/controllers.md

 	Route::get('foo', ['uses' => 'FooController@method', 'as' => 'name']);

-#### URLs To Controller Actions

-To generate a URL to a controller action, use the `action` helper method:
+Once you have assigned a name to the controller route, you can easily generate URLs to teh action.
+To generate a URL to a controller action, use the `action` helper method.
+Again, we only need to specify the part of the controller class name that comes after the base `App\Http\Controllers` namespace:

 	$url = action('FooController@method');

-Again notice that we did not need to specify the full controller namespace.
-We only specified the controller class name relative to the `App\Http\Controllers` namespace.

 <a name="controller-middleware"></a>
 ## Controller Middleware

-[Middleware](/docs/{{version}}/middleware) may be specified on controller routes like so:
+[Middleware](/docs/{{version}}/middleware) may be assigned to the controller's routes like so:

 	Route::get('profile', [
 		'middleware' => 'auth',
 		'uses' => 'UserController@showProfile'
 	]);

-However, it is more convenient to specify middleware within your controller's constructor:
+However, it is more convenient to specify middleware within your controller's constructor.
+Using the `middleware` method from your controller's constructor, you may easily assign middleware to the controller.
+You may even restrict the middleware to only certain methods on the controller class:

 	class UserController extends Controller
 	{